CodeDavila/cyclistic-bike-share-analysis/README.md

 ## Usage
 The complete report is in the bike_share_report.html under the R_Files directory.
+### NOTE:
+The data can be downloaded at [Divvy Data](https://divvy-tripdata.s3.amazonaws.com/index.html), and to run the R project place it in a directory called Data at the same level as the R_Files directory.

 ## Data
 The data used for this analysis was sourced from the Divvy Bikes System Data, specifically the Historical trip data available to the public.
 Key details about the data: